urbit/docs/docs/arvo/network.md

 - Write an app that computes fizzbuzz on its input (as in the previous section).

-# Sending a message to another ship
+# Sending a message to another urbit

 Let's write our first network message!
 Here's `/app/examples/pong.hoon`: